Fernando-Lim/neural-network-heart-disease/README.md

    ```

 2. **Install Required Libraries**
-   Ensure you have Python 3.8 or higher installed.
+   Ensure you have Python 3.8 or higher and graphviz installed.
 Then, install the required Python packages:
    ```
    pip install -r requirements.txt
    ```